Can pets eat Mustard?

 Description

-Mustard is a sharp condiment made from ground mustard seeds, vinegar, and seasonings and is used on sandwiches, hot dogs, burgers, and dressings.
-It is sold as yellow mustard, Dijon, spicy brown, and whole-grain styles.
-Mustard adds flavor but no meaningful nutritional value for pets.
+Mustard is a sharp condiment made from ground mustard seeds, vinegar, and seasonings, sold as yellow, Dijon, spicy brown, and whole-grain styles.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.